pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.2.4 =

+Added: Better options for replacing or keeping existing questions when importing CSV story form
+Added: Way to export observations, intepretations, perspectives from catalysis report to CSV and import them into new report on different story collection (as long as question names match)
+Added: Way to view/copy names and texts of random sample of stories (10, 20, or 30) drawn from stories selected on graph
+Added: Option to see answers to selected (important) questions while viewing/copying stories in graph selection
+Added: Separate columns in catalysis patterns table for (up to 3) questions referred to by each pattern (so you can sort by each question individually)
+Added: Option to hide statistical results in printed catalysis report
+Added: Option to set number of bins for Story length question
+Added: CSS Class names for graph axis labels depending on graph type (bar, histogram, etc)
+Added: Summary above catalysis patterns table showing counts of patterns and observations (by strength)
+Added: Story index (number in story collection) is now displayed in all places where story names are given (lists, story cards), to distinguish between stories with the same name

+Changed: Filter (for catalysis reports and story cards) can now have negated queries (e.g., include every answer but one)
+Changed: Filter (for catalysis reports and story cards) can now have multiple questions, creating more complex queries
+Changed: Better pre-import check messages
+Changed: Improved handling of clustering in situation where interpretations have texts but no names
+Changed: Better interface for making and doing things with graph selections
+Changed: Moved saved graph selection reference from observation text to its own field (that does not appear in printed catalysis report)
+Changed: Better question groupings on "Configure catalysis report" page
+Changed: Now if you hover over a dot on a scatterplot and there is more than one story there, it will show you (the first ten of) the story names, instead of just one name/text
+Changed: In the catalysis pattern table, for side-by-side scatterplots, instead of showing the lowest p value, it now shows the range of p values (which is more relevant)
+Changed: Statistics panel is now transparent (no longer blue), so it doesn't stick out so much
+Changed: Better font sizes for various graph axis labels
+Changed: Better error messages for malformed HTML
+Changed: Small interface improvements here and there

+Fixed: Bug where selected pattern in catalyis pattern table would scroll out of view
+Fixed: Bug where allowing AxA question combinations would also include both AXB and BXA question combinations
+Fixed: Bug where portion of pre-import check log was being written to browser console when actually importing data
+Fixed: Bug where answers lumped during import were printing multiple times in story cards
+Fixed: Various little bugs here and there...

 = 1.2.3 =